NullArray/Archivist/README.md

 You'll need the pyHook and pythoncom modules for this to work.

-To use it simply change the following values of the following variables:
+To use it simply change the values of the following variables:

 ```
 USER